quarkymatter/solar_pi/README.md

 - `renogy_rover.py`: Pulls data from Renogy Rover charge controller via USB - also works with Renogy Wanderer.
 Obtained from corbinbs/solarshed.renogg_rover.py with no modifications.

 - `server.py`: Obtained from corbinbs/solarshed.server with adjusted 'SCRAPEDELAY' interval to 60 seconds.
+Currently written for 155.101.22.137.

 - `get_voltage_animated.py`: Returns an animated battery voltage time series.